Mixtape Medley CAL. A New Crochet Blanket Pattern

 Blanket at Granny's house

 I had to crochet in the car on the way to Southampton (about 2 hours from home).
 And I added the final row of the border at my mum’s house.
-I tried several times to get a good photo of the finished blanket but the weather was grey to the extreme.
+I tried several times to get a good photo of the finished blanket, but the weather was grey to the extreme.
 Rainy, cloudy skies and one hundred year old windows did not help.
+Neither did dodgy camera skills.

 Spice of Life Collage

-I put the pictures in a collage rather than spread the dismal grey.
-The blanket is actually one of the brightest I’ve ever made.
-I’m glad it was for a present for some old people, their eyes are rubbish.
+The blanket is actually one of the brightest crochet projects I’ve ever made.
+I’m glad it was a present for some old people, their eyes are rubbish.

 Painting the Spice of Life